realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/05_chapter.md

 The `current_zone` value is then just `node_zone.get(current_node_id, "Unknown")` on every tick.

-## Postgres Reconnection
+## Lakebase Reconnection

-The simulator handles Postgres disconnections gracefully.
+The simulator handles Lakebase disconnections gracefully.
 The OAuth token expires after one hour and the connection will drop when it does.
 Rather than crashing, the simulator reconnects at the start of each tick:

 ```python
 def pg_reconnect(conn):